-One Slingshot purifies 1,000 liters of water a day, which supports the comprehensive hydration, cooking, and hygienic needs of around 100 people.
+One Slingshot purifies 1,000 liters of water a day, which supports, for the same amount of time, the comprehensive hydration, cooking, and hygienic needs of around 100 people.
 It purifies a million liters in three years.

-More than 3.5 million people die every year from water-related diseases, and almost 900 million don’t have access to a safe water supply.
+More than 3.5 million people die every year from water-related diseases, and almost 900 million lack access to a safe water supply.

-This is brought home powerfully early in the film.
+This is brought home powerfully, early in the film.
 One million people die in Bangladesh per year because of bad water.
-Women are shown, looking for water all day, in mud puddles and drainage ditches.
-It’s mentioned that if they find the wrong stuff, the next day is spent burying babies.
+We see women looking for water all day, in mud puddles and drainage ditches.
+It’s mentioned that if they find the wrong water, the next day is spent burying babies.

 Clean Water for Everyone

 As Kamen says, “I only start on projects typically when enough people tell me, ‘you’re nuts.’
 Because then you know there must be a problem.”

 Water in the past has been regulated by big, top-down government municipal plants, where huge amounts of water get filtered and then sent out through old pipelines with eroding infrastructure, to rural areas.